 - enjoy one of the best views of Epping Forest from the Lodge's top floor

-Due to COVID-19 and constricted space in the Hunting Lodge, we aren't open as usual at the moment, but you can book a private tour of the Hunting Lodge for up to six people at a ticket price of £5 per person, adult or child.
+We are open as usual at the moment, but you can also book a private tour of the Hunting Lodge at a ticket price of £5 per person, adult or child.